-Regulation Species of Concern Potential Requirements Process Endangered West Indian manatee - Generally none because of USFWS has up to Species Act May be present in summer months from Alabama to Texas. the low likelihood of impact to manatees during removal activities.
-135 days to respond with a formal consultation.
-Sea turtles in their nesting habitats - Five species (loggerhead, green, Kemp's ridley, hawksbill, and leatherback) may be present.
-Generally none as long as removal actions do not disturb nesting beaches during the nesting season (April to September in Alabama and Mississippi).
+Regulation Species of Concern Potential Requirements Process Endangered West Indian manatee - Generally none because of USFWS has up to Species Act May be present in summer the low likelihood of 135 days to respond months from Alabama to impact to manatees during with a formal Texas. removal activities. consultation.
+Sea turtles in their nesting Generally none as long as habitats - Five species removal actions do not (loggerhead, green, disturb nesting beaches Kemp's ridley, hawksbill, during the nesting season and leatherback) may be (April to September in present.
+Alabama and Mississippi).